sag-gov-integration-unit/webmethods-container-deployments/kubernetes/api_management/apistack-clustered-1015/README.md

-# webmethods APIGateway and Developer 10.11, Clustered in Kubernetes - Using Helm Charts
+# webmethods APIGateway and Developer 10.15, Clustered, in Kubernetes

-This page will walk through the deployment of a realistic scalable API Management 10.11 cluster in your kubernetes environment:
+This page will walk through the deployment of a scalable API Management 10.15 cluster in your kubernetes environment:

  - 2 API Gateway runtime servers (clustered)
  - 2 Developer portal servers (clustered)